EduardoAquinta/SpaceGuardiansAquintaMix/readme.md

 ## Installation

 Simply clone the repository to your computer and use a live server to play the game in your browser.
+If you use VSCode you can download the LiveServer Extension, and then right-click on the index.HTML file and click the Live-Server option.
-Also available to play at - https://main--spaceguardians.netlify.app/
+Also available to play at - https://spaceguardians.netlify.app/

 ## Usage